iegorch86/homelabos/README.md

 > [!WARNING]
 > These are personal experimental Fedora Atomic images.
 Use them at your own discretion.

+GooseOS is currently intended to be installed by rebasing an existing **Fedora COSMIC Atomic** system.

+Install Fedora COSMIC Atomic first using the official Fedora image: [Download Fedora COSMIC Atomic](https://fedoraproject.org/atomic-desktops/cosmic/download/)

+After the initial Fedora installation is complete, rebase to the appropriate GooseOS image.

+GooseOS has not been tested as a rebase target from other Fedora Atomic desktops or other bootc-based distributions.

 Two variants are available:

 - **GooseOS NVIDIA** — for systems using supported NVIDIA graphics and the NVIDIA open kernel modules.